malanski/Css-transitions/README.md

   - assets(folder)= has the files referring to the completion project (portfolio)

 ## Objectieve
-  In this project we learn the most important topics to leverage in the world of animations using CSS.

-  Among them the CSS Transitions using pseudo elements and pseudo classes and also CSS @keyframes.

-  At the end of the project, we will have the construction of a portfolio using only HTML and CSS to fix the classes.
+Construction of a portfolio using only HTML and CSS to correct the classes.

+In this project I have developed animations using CSS:

+  - Morphing menu
+  - Hamburger menu
+  - CSS transitions using pseudo elements
+  - CSS transitions using pseudo classes
+  - CSS @keyframes

  Frontend Teacher: [Gabriela Pinheiro](http://www.github.com/SpruceGabriela) at - Bootcamp at Digital Innovation One